Find Affordable College Courses

 Boston, MA

-The in-demand master’s degree programs at Boston University helped the school earn the #3 place on this year’s ranking of the most popular physical sciences schools in Massachusetts.
-Located in the large city of Boston, Boston U is a private not-for-profit school with a fairly large student population.
+A rank of #3 on this year’s list means Boston University is a great place for physical sciences students working on their master’s degree.
+Located in the large city of Boston, Boston U is a private not-for-profit college with a fairly large student population.

 About 43% of the students majoring in physical sciences at the school are women while 57% are male.